 There is a common misperception that science and faith are opposed - nothing could be further from the truth.
 Contemporary scientific evidence, as we shall see, favors the existence of God - it does not contradict it.
-Before considering this evidence, it is important to recognize that 51% of bench scientists are declared believers in God or a universal spirit).
-40% of scientists declared themselves to be unbelievers - so believers among sicentists are in the majority by about 11%.
-There is a vocal minority that promotes militant atheism, but as will be seen below, they do not do so out of rational or scientific conviction (because it is impossible to disprove God - see Chapter Four below).
+Before considering this evidence, it is important to recognize that 40% of bench scientists are declared theists (believers in God).1 Many of the scientists who did not declare may well be theists, but because of their positions in universities and labs, do not feel free to disclose it.
+Others who did not declare theism are agnostics - uncertain as to God's existence - not atheists.
+Finally, a minority - albeit a vocal one - rejects God, but as will be seen below, they do not do so out of rational or scientific conviction (because it is impossible to disprove God - see the Fourth Topic below).
 Instead they do so for the same reasons as the general population -- emotion or free choice.